Deductions for training courses Final pay when someone leaves a job

-Employers can only deduct money for training courses if it was agreed in the contract or in writing beforehand.
+Employers might be able to deduct money from final wages for training courses.
+This can only happen if it was agreed in the contract or in writing beforehand.

-For example, an employer could ask someone to agree in writing before a training course to pay back costs if they leave within 6 months.
+For example, an employer could ask someone to pay back training costs if they leave within 6 months.
+The agreement must be in writing before the training course starts.

 When a deduction can take wages below the National Minimum Wage